Lake Parime

-Lake Parime or Lake Parima is a legendary lake located in South America.
-It was reputedly the location of the fabled city of El Dorado, also known as Manoa, much sought-after by European explorers.
+Lake Parime or Lake Parima is a mythical lake located in South America.
+It was reputedly the location of the fabled city of El Dorado, also known as Manoa, much sought after by European explorers.
 Repeated attempts to find the lake failed to confirm its existence, and it was dismissed as a myth along with the city.
 The search for Lake Parime led explorers to map the rivers and other features of southern Venezuela, northern Brazil, and southwestern Guyana before the lake's existence was definitively disproved in the early 19th century.
 Some explorers proposed that the seasonal flooding of the Rupununi savannah may have been misidentified as a lake.
 Recent geological investigations suggest that a lake may have existed in northern Brazil, but that it dried up some time in the 18th century.
-Both "Manoa" (Arawak language) and "Parime" (Carib language) are believed to mean "big lake".
+Both Manoa (Arawak language) and Parime (Carib language) are believed to mean "big lake".

 Two other mythical lakes, Lake Xarayes or Xaraies (sometimes called Lake Eupana), and Lake Cassipa, are often depicted on early maps of South America.

 First attempts at discovery

 Walter Raleigh, 1595

 Sir Walter Raleigh began the exploration of the Guianas in earnest in 1594 and described the city of Manoa, which he believed to be the legendary city of El Dorado, as being located on Lake Parime far up the Orinoco River in Venezuela.
 Much of his exploration is documented in his books The Discoverie of the Large, Rich, and Bewtiful Empyre of Guiana, published first in 1596, and The Discovery of Guiana, and the Journal of the Second Voyage Thereto, published in 1606.
-How much of Raleigh's work is true and how much is fabricated remains unclear: His account indicates that he only succeeded in navigating up the Orinoco as far as Angostura, (what is now Ciudad Bolívar) and did not come close to the supposed location of Lake Parime.
+How much of Raleigh's work is true and how much is fabricated remains unclear: His account indicates that he only succeeded in navigating up the Orinoco as far as Angostura (what is now Ciudad Bolívar), and did not come close to the supposed location of Lake Parime.
 Raleigh says of the lake:

 According to Raleigh, the lake itself was the source of the gold possessed by the people of Manoa: